Bike Trails VA. New River Trail

 Virginia Outdoors website: http://www.virginiaoutdoors.com/parks/activities/new-river-t...

 This file is the New River Trail in Southwestern Virginia.
 The smooth well maintained packed gravel trail traverses 57 miles, mostly along the New River, between Pulaski and Galax.
 The popular trail is best known for its scenic beauty and numerous high trestles.
 The Austinville and Fries tunnels, although short, 135’ and 193’ respectively, are unlighted and flashlights are recommended.
-A “must see” along the trail is the historic Shot Tower used to make ammunition during the revolutionary war.
+A “must see” along the trail is the historic Shot Tower used to make ammunition for early settlers.
 Biker / hiker shuttle service is available at Foster Falls Canoe Livery.
 Contact the park office at (276) 699-6778 or email at: firstname.lastname@example.org for more information.

 Anyone interested in Benchmark hunting can obtain detailed data sheets for each mark by going here: http://www.ngs.noaa.gov/cgi-bin/ds_pid.prl The PID is the waypoint name symbolized by the color coded cube icons.
 Green= Recovered within the last 10 years.
 Blue= No recent recovery but set in a massive structure which still exists.
 Red= Likely missing or reported destroyed.

 Free, legal, 24K and 100K topo map downloads for the states with these trails are available here: http://www.gpsfiledepot.com/ Segments of these maps covering the above trails can be loaded into many older handheld GPS receivers with limited memory by using Garmin’s Mapinstall program available here: http://www8.garmin.com/support/download_details.jsp?id=3291